-If a pupil has been 'exited' then the teacher will email the Compass Coordinator to inform them that a pupil has been referred to The Compass Room.
+If a pupil has been 'exited' then the teacher will issue a C3 behaviour event on Bromcom.
 Pupils will have 5 minutes to arrive at the Compass room when sent.
-Pupils sent to The Compass will be required to remain in school until 3:50 pm that day.
-Failure or refusal to go to the Compass room will result in a LSU Referral or fixed term suspension with the day in Compass room completed upon their re-admittance to the school.
+Pupils sent to The Compass will be required to remain in school until 15:50 that day.
+Failure or refusal to go to the Compass room will result in an Isolation Unit Referral or fixed term suspension.